 Elevation: 7,404 ft

 Climbing and access information for this peak is on Page 363 of the book.
 Livingston Douglas provided the updated route information set out below.
-Updated November 2020
+Brian Shumway added additional access information in the form of maps and photo.
+Updated November 2022

 Taylor Mountain sits southeast of Idaho Falls at the northern end of the Blackfoot Mountains.
 The summit is managed by the BLM but the surrounding land is privately-owned.
 USGS Wolverine